luizbgomide/sovereign/index.md

 - [Equipment](/equipment) lists weapons, armors, goods and services available for purchase.
 - [Spells](/spells) indexes all known spells, categorized by tradition and level.

 A Bestiary, Magic Item repository, and extensive GM section are in progress.
+In the mean time, check out [those outside the walls](https://www.drivethrurpg.com/en/product/422653/Those-Outside-the-Walls--A-450-Monster-Bestiary) and [basic fantasy](https://www.basicfantasy.org/srd/monstersTab.html) for monsters, and [basic fantasy](https://www.basicfantasy.org/srd/magicItems.html) for magic items.

 ### Change Log

 #### 2024-07-24
+- Use those outside the walls and basic fantasy as stop-gaps
 - Add a narrative interaction section
 - Add morale
 - Add a core game loop section